Here’s what actually works to help the human body lose belly bulge – plus essential information that debunks some common health myths.

 Doctors are people, too.

-Conflicts-of-Interest abounds in modern medicine.
+Conflicts-of-Interest abound in modern medicine.

-Lobbyists for the pharmaceutical industries wield significant impact – both in Washington, D.C. and on the local level.
+Lobbyists for the pharmaceutical industries wield significant impact – both in Washington, D.C., and on the local level.

-Though most medical doctors are kind people with good motives, they are human, too – and are influenced unconsciously just like the rest of us.
+Though most medical doctors are kind people with good motives, they are human, too – and are influenced unconsciously, just like the rest of us.

-FALSE: Every Person Should Severely Restrict Intake of Saturated Fat
+FALSE: Every Person Should Severely Restrict Intake of Saturated Fat to Reduce Belly Bulge

 Some people possess unique genetic markers that make them particularly sensitive to saturated fat, resulting in elevated cholesterol and weight gain.
 Many people, however, do not possess these genes.